RphWbr/visiannot/doc/source/userguide-toolspyqtgraph.rst

   Example of basic 2D plot with legend

 By default, the legend is inside the widget at the bottom right corner.
 With the keyword argument ``offset`` we can change this position inside the widget.
-It also possible to put the legend in a separate widget with the following line: ``pyqtgraphoverlayer.add_legend_to_widget(wid, legend_dict, position='right', legend_wid_size=(50, 0))``.
+It also possible to put the legend in a separate widget with the following line: ``pyqtgraph_overlayer.add_legend_to_widget(wid, legend_dict, position='right', legend_wid_size=(50, 0))``.
 It renders the following window.

 .. figure:: images/pyqtgr_ex2bis.png